 - Injury to the cornea

 - Dry eye syndrome

-- Separation of the light-sensitive membrane (retina) in the back of the eye from its supporting layers (retinal detachment)
+- Separation of the retina from its supporting layers (retinal detachment)

-- Blockage in a small artery that carries blood to the retina (retinal vessel occlusion)
+- Blockage in a small artery or vein that carries blood to or from the retina (retinal vessel occlusion)

 - Swelling and irritation of the uvea (uveitis), the middle layer of the eye